 The Parish Family of Our Lady of Hope rejoices with you on the occasion of the birth and baptism of your child.
 Baptism “in the name of the Father and of the Son and of the Holy Spirit” washes away original sin, begins a life of grace, and introduces the baptized into the Catholic Church.
 “As Christ was anointed Priest, Prophet, and King, so may you live always as a member of his body, sharing everlasting life.”

 Parents and godparents are the primary teachers of the faith and, with Baptism, commit themselves to helping the baptized to grow in faith throughout their lives.
 Baptism is received only once because its effect is meant to last a lifetime.

 A Communal Sacrament

-Baptism arrangements for dates and times are made through the rectory office and should be made well in advance.
+Baptism arrangements for dates and times are made through the Parish business office at 732-222-1424 and should be made well in advance.
+All paperwork must be received prior to scheduling a date.
 Godparents for Baptism and Sponsors for Confirmation must supply a Sponsor certificate, also called a Letter of Eligibility, from the parish that they currently belong to and attend on a regular basis.
 Please contact the rectory office for additional information and requirements needed prior to scheduling a date.

 Preparation for the Sacrament